kf-cuanschutz/CU-Anschutz-HPC-documentation/Anschutz_Data-transfer-hub/data_hub_onboarding.md

 To mount a linux filesystem one will need to use sshfs.
 Make sure to create the associated directory as done above.
 In the example below, I want to mount a directory called “CUDNN” from a system named somdlapps01 visible from the campus internal network that is located on a different linux system on campus.
-Thus a create a folder “data_cudnn” and use sshfs to mount it.
+Thus I create a folder “data_cudnn” and use sshfs to mount it.

 ```bash
 [fotsok@psomdapp806 ~]$mkdir ~/data_cudnn